6×45mm SAW: Design and development

 During the 1970s, the U.S. Army was looking to develop a new squad automatic weapon (SAW) that was lighter than the M60 machine gun with an effective range out to 800 m.
 The 7.62 mm cartridge was too heavy and the 5.56 mm cartridge could not provide effective performance at that range.
 Research led to the development of the 6×45mm SAW cartridge.
 Its 105 gr bullet had a muzzle velocity of 2,520 ft/s and muzzle energy of 1,488 ftlb.
 The relatively heavy bullet combined with a moderate velocity had optimum long-range performance.
 A light-alloy cased version of the round was also produced.
 Because aluminium alloy had a tendency to catch fire, the case length was extended to 50 mm to make up for loss in capacity caused by the need to line the inside of the case with fire-resistant material.
 Although the 6mm SAW's performance proved satisfactory, there were supply concerns over adopting a third rifle caliber.
 Development of the 6mm SAW was abandoned when an improved 5.56 mm round was promised, which arrived as the M855.
-6×45mm SAW cartridges depending on their case materiel and bullet weigh 10.6 to 15 g.
+6×45mm SAW cartridges depending on their case material and bullet weigh 10.6 to 15 g.